 How Do I Keep My Memory Foam Mattress Topper From Sliding?

-Mattress toppers do slide off your bed, and that’s a well-known fact.
+Mattress toppers slide off your bed, which is a well-known fact.
 Memory foam mattress toppers are no exception to this fact, so here are some tips to keep your mattress topper from sliding off your bed:

 - Use Tight-Fitted Sheets – tightly fitted bed sheets that hug your mattress and mattress topper together so they don’t slip away from each other.